afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

    *** CONNECTED ***
    ```

-6. Throttle bar should increase each second.
-At max value, should return to zero.
+6. Rx, Ry and Rz axes should increase each second.
+At almost max value, should return to zero.

 ### Part 3: buttons